 Information in iconic memory is not treated as consciously perceived visual properties.
 It is rather perceived as bottom-up visual stimuli on which bottom-up processes can operate.
 Iconic memory is trans-saccade persistent.
 Items in iconic memory are persistent for a short duration of time if they are not visible through peripheral vision anymore.
-This persistence time is currently set to 4 s determined by Kieras (2009) to be a lower bound for a visual memory.
+The parameter for persistence time is currently set to 4 s, as determined by Kieras (2009), to be a lower bound for a visual memory.

 Iconic memory is a model's internal representation of a visicon, otherwise visual scene.
-As such, all WHERE requests are handled with respect to the content of iconic memory via a newly defined abstract-location buffer.
+As such, all WHERE requests are handled with respect to the content of iconic memory via a newly defined abstract-location buffer, a replacement to now depreciated visual-location buffer.
 A request may include desired criteria including any of the five feature dimensions or location.